mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 Let's create the game.

-We start talking about a game that does not exist.
+We start talking about a game that doesn't exist.

 <!-- [Gist Url](https://gist.github.com/mcsee/f4ab6a5f8ea7dd48e0b496867229ae34) -->